alveejawad/WellSync/website/src/our-team.md

 ### Alvee Jawad - "I forgot my workout shoes in class, so I'm gonna walk in on the class (taking a test) that's right after our class (they were at home)"
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; My experience for this project has been a great experience as I had an amazing group that was able to support me as I had no experience early on.
-I was able to write some unit tests (using Mockito) and acceptance/system tests as well as code methods in the logic layer.\
+I was able to write some unit tests (using Mockito) and acceptance/system tests as well as code methods in the logic layer.

 ### Camila Martinez Ovando - The UI empress in flesh
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I helped with the UI design and improved my skills in crafting intuitive and visually appealing user interfaces.
-This journey led me to familiarize myself with XML files, define layouts and structure content efficiently within Android Studio.Also, this project has not only sharpened my technical skills but has also equippedme with invaluable soft skills, working within a team setting across various iterations has improved my understanding of agile methodologies, emphasizing adaptability, accountability and communication for our project success. \
+This journey led me to familiarize myself with XML files, define layouts and structure content efficiently within Android Studio.
+Also, this project has not only sharpened my technical skills but has also equipped me with invaluable soft skills, working within a team setting across various iterations has improved my understanding of agile methodologies, emphasizing adaptability, accountability and communication for our project success.

 ### Muhammad Safdar - Literally the database himself / SQL's my middle name / SQL *Senior*?
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Muhammad worked on the database layer for iteration one and two as well as the logic layer for iteration three.
+Learning how to identify code smells and SOLID violations was something learned.
+This project was a good way to practice being a part of a team as well as bringing their own skillset to the project.

 ### Ryan Austria Velicaria - The docu-logic-ian
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This project was a fantastic opportunity to learn a lot about building software effectively.
 I learned how to write acceptance tests, system tests, integration tests and unit tests as well as incorporating SOLID principles into my coding.
 While I wrote some of the code for the logic layer of WellSync, I also kept documentation (creating dev tasks and managing time spent/estimated) up-to-date with the iterations.
-Overall, this project helped me learn a lot about both coding efficiently and effectively as well as working with a team. \
+Overall, this project helped me learn a lot about both coding efficiently and effectively as well as working with a team.

 ### Gabriel Young - *Probably testing code right now* / The Error Eradicator *(with a hint of a superhero vibe)*
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This project was a great exercise in designing (then following) a software